ThirdRealityStudios/GUInness/README.md

 # Known bugs
 none so far but:
-- it might be the case that the "mouse driver" crashes at the start of the program but this didn't happen anymore..
+- it might be the case that the "MouseAdapter" crashes at the start of the program but this didn't happen anymore..

 # Planed features